William Curtis Farabee: Legacy

 Within the academic community, Farabee was a respected anthropologist.
 He did not produce any doctorates in physical anthropology during his time teaching at Harvard, which has earned him some criticism, there may be political reasons for this.
 While Farabee was more interested in research than teaching, and may not have attracted students for this reason, it has been noted that Putnam may have also had a stifling effect on the department at the time.
-In addition to the lack of students, Farabee also faced personal insults in print, such as those he presented in a rebuttal, when he was criticized for his report on the Arawak people.
+In addition to the lack of students, Farabee also faced personal insults in print, such as those he presented in a rebuttal, when he was criticized for his report on the Arawakan-speaking peoples.

 Farabee was the recipient of several noteworthy awards and recognitions.
 He was appointed as an honorary member of the faculty at the University of San Marcos in Lima, Peru.
 President Hastings selected his as a member of the American Commission to the Peruvian Centennial with the rank of Envoy Extraordinary.
 He was elected to the American Academy of Arts and Sciences in 1911.
 Additionally, he was an ethnographer in the American Commission to Negotiate Peace, in Paris during 1918–1919.
 He was elected to the American Philosophical Society in 1919.

 William Farabee was a notable member of the anthropological community.
 His contributions to the early field of genetics helped pave the way for future research.
 His explorations in South America recorded data on the cultures of the region before foreigners influenced them.